webdriverio/webdriverio/PROJECT_CHARTER.md

 The WebdriverIO git repository is maintained by the TSC and additional Collaborators who are added by the TSC on an ongoing basis.

 Individuals making significant and valuable contributions, “Contributor(s)”, are made Collaborators and given commit-access to the project.
-These individuals are identified by the TSC and their addition as Collaborators is discussed in the TSC Gitter channel.
+These individuals are identified by the TSC and their addition as Collaborators is discussed in the TSC Matrix channel.
 Modifications of the contents of the git repository are made on a collaborative basis as defined in the development process.

 Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TSC for discussion.
 The TSC should serve as the final arbiter where required.
 The TSC will maintain and publish a list of current Collaborators, as well as a development process guide for Collaborators and Contributors looking to participate in the development effort.